threesquared/sonos-sabotage/README.md

 $ ./stuxsonos -h
 ```

-You can combine certain modes together and also set various options for others:
+You can combine certain modes together and also set various options
+to formulate your guerrilla strategy:

 ```sh
 $ ./stuxsonos -oa -p "Beyonce" -i 1000